My Metal Detectors

 If you are a beginner Deus user, you can get such knowledge from my write-ups on the Deus all compiled in this directory - Articles on XP Deus Metal Detector and Accessories

-After field-testing, experimenting and treasure hunting with the Deus almost daily for 10 years, I have accumulated enough hands-on knowledge of this detector to write 16+ articles, including tutorials and guides, that have been helpful to many Deus users around the world over the past decade.
+After field testing, experimenting and using the Deus regularly for 11 years, I have accumulated enough practical knowledge about this detector to write over 16 articles, including tutorials and guides, that have been helpful to many Deus 1 and Deus 2 users around the world.

-Teknetics (owned by First Texas Products) supplied me with this detector for free to field-test and review.
-And I am glad they did because I would not know about this fantastic detector otherwise (FTP does not run large-scale marketing campaigns unlike other big brands on the market).
+Teknetics (owned by First Texas Products) supplied me with this detector with 5 optional searchcoils (half of them are made by MarsMD) for free to field-test and review.
+And I am glad they did because I would not know about this excellent single-frequency mid-range detector otherwise (FTP does not run large-scale marketing campaigns unlike other big brands on the market).

-I think the engineers and designers of this Teknetics detector-model came up with the most lucky combination of algorithms incorporated into the T2+ platform.
+I think the Teknetics engineers and designers of this detector-model came up with the most lucky combination of algorithms incorporated into the T2+ platform.
 The amazingly simplest interface is purposely designed for fast switching between modes - this is very important for Target Verification and Identification.
-Such a practical interface and thoughtfully configured search modes of the T2+ allow the user to easily utilize many detecting tricks used by professional coin-cache and relic hunters.
-Some of these tricks cannot be used even with high-end detectors.
+Such a practical interface, extended 'iron' range on the Target ID scale, and thoughtfully configured search modes of the T2+ allow the user to easily utilize many detecting tricks used by professional coin-cache and relic hunters.

-For its amazing abilities and a few unmatched benefits, the T2+joined our arsenal as a primary backup for those situations when any of our old Deuses may unexpectedly run out of power during the hunt.
-This happens from time to time due to long-expired batteries in our Deuses which are built in and we cannot replace them.
+For its amazing abilities and a few unmatched benefits, the T2+ joined our arsenal as a primary backup for my girlfriend so that she could use it in those situations when her old Deus may unexpectedly run out of power during the hunt.
+This happens from time to time due to the long expired batteries in the Deus v3.2, which are built-in and not easily replaceable.
 By the way, the battery life of the four AA batteries that power the T2+ is over 40 hours when using the headphones - which is rare in modern metal detectors.

 I did a little modification to the T2+'s upper shaft to attach a dust- and moisture-proof case for the wireless transmitter.
 This modification enabled me to make the headphones operation wireless (see detailes in my tutorial - The Best Way to Mount a Wireless Headphone Transmitter onto Your Land Metal Detector).
 After years of being spoiled by the fully wireless Deus, I could not go back to wired headphones which would limit my maneuverability and cause unnecessary irritation.

-As of 2022, the Teknetics T2 Ltd metal detector (also known as T2 SE) became the new flagship of Teknetics, thus replacing the T2+.
+As of 2024, the Teknetics T2 Ltd metal detector (also known as T2 SE) is the flagship of Teknetics.
 The T2 Ltd is essentially the same T2+ except for the color (black) and the addition of several advanced search modes and the Digital Shield Technology (DST) function.
 These modes and the DST function proved to be quite effctive in the Fisher F75+ metal detector (see below), and therefore were incorporated into the T2 Ltd.

-Currently, the above-linked review page contains only the Teknetics G2+'s specifications, image, price, and reviews from other users.
+The above-linked review page includes the Teknetics T2+ specifications, picture, price, and reviews from other users.

-Fisher (also owned by First Texas Products) gave me this detector free of charge for field testing and review.
+Fisher (also owned by First Texas Products) gave me this detector with 6 optional searchcoils (half of them are made by MarsMD) free of charge for field testing and review.
 The F75+ is a current flagship of Fisher and a "cousin" of the above listed Teknetics T2+.
 Visually, the F75+ and T2+ differ only in color.

-The F75+ is more advanced than the T2+, as it has additional 'FA' (the fastest 'recovery speed' but shallow detection depth; designed for super trashy areas only) and 'CL' ('Cache Locator') search modes, several more audio modes, 'Static All-Metal' operating mode, and the Digital Shielding Technology (DST) function.
+The F75+ is more advanced than the T2+, as it has additional 'FA' (with the fastest 'Recovery Speed' but shallow detection depth; designed for super trashy areas only) and 'CL' ('Cache Locator') search modes, several more audio modes, 'Static All-Metal' operating mode, and the Digital Shielding Technology (DST) function.
 The latter ensures silent operation even at the maximum sensitivity level (99).

 Since the F75+ is designed as a gold-prospecting detector (I do not think so given the F75+'s low operating frequency of 13kHz), it is super-sensitive to small non-ferrous, low-conductive targets.
 However, what I discovered during comparative field-testing of the F75+ against the T2+ was the F75+'s slower 'Recovery Speed' incorporated into its most used search modes compared to those of the T2+.